 Medicines: Medicines with doctor prescription may be allowed for a short duration.
 They are to be declared on your passenger card.

 Passport size photographs: You may require some photographs on your arrival and carrying your latest photographs may help you.

 Personal documents: Bring original or certified copies of your academic transcripts including IELTS, work reference, birth certificate, letter of offer and eCoE, and a copy of your visa application documents.
 Documents not in English should have a translated copy in English.
 Translation of a document page may cost you over AUD$35.
 Keep your enrolment letter, eCOE, and contact details of your international office of education provider with you at all times once you have boarded your flight.

 Other documents: Collect your passport with visa issue letter, airline ticket, and health insurance details.

 Have at least $500 in cash: Cash will be important to pay taxi fares and buy food and other essentials when you first arrive before you can set up a bank account.
 Please note that if you are carrying more than $10,000 in cash into Australia, you must declare this to Customs (though we do not recommend you carry this much cash with you).

 You must bring enough Australian currency in cash to meet your initial expenses and have access to AUD$2000 to AUD$3000 in traveller’s cheque/bank drafts in your name.

-Australian biosecurity laws prohibit certain food and animal products from entering the country.
+Check Australian Customs and Quarantine information: Australian biosecurity laws prohibit certain food and animal products from entering the country.
 To avoid fines or visa issues, it’s important you check what you’re allowed and not allowed to bring into Australia.
-Check out the Studying in Australia – Biosecurity guide from the Australian Government for more information about what you can bring (and send) to Australia.
+Check out the Studying in Australia – Biosecurity guide from the Australian Government for more information about what you can bring (and send) to Australia

 Advice on arrival in Australia: